 Also, our department has concurrent jurisdiction with the Muncie Police Department and Delaware County Sheriff’s Office.
 Officers are responsible for the investigation of all criminal offenses and vehicle accidents occurring in and around campus, and for the enforcement of all local traffic laws and parking regulations.

 Policing at a state university means that you may find yourself doing anything from providing crowd control at a demonstration to interacting with fans at a football game to criminal investigations in a residence hall.

 We’re dedicated to working with students, faculty, staff and visitors to provide a safe and welcoming campus.
 We accomplish this by priding ourselves in having a strong community policing foundation.
 UPD officers participate in many programs including Lunch with a Cop or the dorm officer liaison program.

-an associate degree or two years of college or equivalent experience in law enforcement
+High School Diploma, GED or equivalent experience in law enforcement

 - successful completion of the Indiana Law Enforcement Academy basic training course within the first year of employment or completion of an equivalent training program approved by the Indiana Law Enforcement Training Board